MICRO WEDDINGS VS ELOPEMENT WEDDINGS: WHICH ONE IS RIGHT FOR YOU?

 Why The Red Wedding Loves Intimate Celebrations

-Rent or Buy Traditional Attire: Choose from our wide collection of traditional attires, from simply oriental fused outfits like our chino collection to the majestic-looking King series.
+Rent or Buy Traditional Attire: Choose from our wide collection of traditional attires, from simply oriental fused outfits like our Chino collection to the majestic-looking King series.

 At The Red Wedding, small weddings can still be significant in meaning.

-Final Thought: Your Wedding, Your Rules
+Final Thoughts: Your Wedding, Your Rules

 If you’re planning a micro wedding or an elopement in Singapore, let The Red Wedding make it memorable with our traditional Chinese wedding attire, hairstyling, and expert wedding services.